 It turned out that the New York Times had written a thing including us on a list of ten restaurants worth flying on an airplane to visit.
 When we opened, all the people came in, showing me this story in the New York Times.
 Pointing at it, saying, “Look.
 This is you!”
 That’s how I found out.
 They don’t tell you before they drop a bomb like that, you know?
 After that there were just more and more stories, more and more people.
 It’s very strange, for something like that to happen.

 Or, another one I think about a lot – When I was a kid, my dad, he loved snowmobiling.
 They had these huts way, way out in the woods for snowmobilers where you could stop to warm up, dry out your snowsuit, have some soup, a glass of cognac, before getting back on your snowmobile.
 I always thought it would be great to have a restaurant in a place like that.
 Who knows?
-Maybe someday. [laughter.]
+Maybe someday it will happen. [laughter.]

 When he’s not busy finding mushrooms for some of New York’s finest chefs, Evan Strusinsiki holds foraging wokshops for individuals and groups.
 Contact him email@example.com for more information.